On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

-in distribution, as $i\rightarrow\infty$. \end{proof} \begin{proof}[\textbf{Proof of Theorem \ref{Teo1a}}] Using Lemma \ref{lema1}, Corollary \ref{cor2} and Lemma \ref{lema1conv} we obtain the convergence to the $b$-finite-dimensional distributions of a Yule process, for all $b\geq1$.
+\begin{proof}[\textbf{Proof of Theorem \ref{Teo1a}}] Using Lemma \ref{lema1}, Corollary \ref{cor2} and Lemma \ref{lema1conv} we obtain the convergence to the $b$-finite-dimensional distributions of a Yule process, for all $b\geq1$.
 To obtain the exact formula we make use of the independence of the increments and of the distribution of the number of individuals in a Yule process with $k_{\ell}$ initial progenitors, $\ell=0,\dots, b$.
 Thus,

-Finally, we use equation (3.5) in (\cite{Feller1}, Section XVII.3). \end{proof}
+Finally, we use equation (3.5) in \cite{Feller1}, Section XVII.3. \end{proof}

-\subsection{A Lemma and the Proof of Theorem \ref{Teo1}}
+\subsection{A lemma and the proof of Theorem \ref{Teo1}}

 In this section we make use of the planted model described in Section \ref{monotone}.
-Remember that the BA random graph model corresponds to the case in which all the random variables $M_n$, $n\geq1$, are concentrated on $m$, so that $\mathfrak{T}_n = n(m+1)$ almost surely.
+Notice that the BA random graph model corresponds to the case in which all the random variables $M_j$, $j\geq1$, are concentrated on $m$, so that $\mathfrak{T}_n = n(m+1)$ almost surely.

 Formally, let $({G}_m^t)_{t\geq 1}$ be the random graph process defining the BA model as in subsection \ref{BAl}.
-For each $1\leq j\leq i$ consider the birth processes in discrete time $\{b(v_j,n(m+1))\}_{n\geq i}$, with state space given by $\bbN$ and determined by the transition probabilities
+For each $1\leq j\leq i$ consider the birth processes in discrete time $\{b(v_j,n(m+1))\}_{n\geq i}$, with state space given by $\bbN^*$ and determined by the transition probabilities